 \subsection{On the tensor product of $\A$-algebras}

 The tensor product of two dg-algebras $A_1$ and $A_2$ is a dg-algebra.
-For $\A$-algebras there is no canonical simple formula for the $\A$-structure on $A_1\otimes_kA_2$ which generalizes the one in the dg-algebras case.
+For $\A$-algebras there is no canonical simple formula for the $\A$-structure on $A_1\otimes_\K A_2$ which generalizes the one in the dg-algebras case.
 Some complicated formulas were proposed in [SU].
 They are not symmetric with respect to the permutation $(A_1,A_2)\mapsto (A_2,A_1)$.
-We will give below the definition of the dg-algebra which is quasi-isomorphic to the one from [SU] in the case when both $A_1$ and $A_2$ are weakly unital.
+One can give a definition of the dg-algebra which is quasi-isomorphic to the one from [SU] in the case when both $A_1$ and $A_2$ are weakly unital.
 Namely, we define the $\A$-tensor product

 Notice that it is a unital dg-algebra.
 One can show that the dg-category $A-mod-B$ is equivalent (as a dg-category) to $A_1``\otimes" A_2^{op}-mod$.